Softwareologists/feed-my-ledger/docs/scripting.md

 # Scripting Examples

-Rusty Ledger integrates the [Rhai](https://rhai.rs) scripting language.
+FeedMyLedger integrates the [Rhai](https://rhai.rs) scripting language.
 Use the `run-script` command to execute a script against the current ledger.
 The script receives an array named `records` where each entry is a map containing the ledger fields.